DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "Eh?"

 "W-what are thee saying, little girl!?
 Just a bit more...
-There we shall reach that Alfreya.
+There we shall reach that Alfreyja.
 Look, there is light magic formation, once we'll cross it, we'll be there."

 _TL Note:_ I'm a bit unsure what author means here `光の方陣`